1. "Price and Volume Dynamics in Bubbles," with Jingchi Liao, 2019

-We propose a model of bubbles based on two ingredients: extrapolation and the disposition effect.
-We show that the model generates the sharp rise in both prices and volume observed in most bubble episodes, and then test the model’s predictions using novel data on the 2014-15 Chinese stock market bubble.
-Consistent with the model, stocks traded by extrapolative investors exhibit larger price increases during the bubble, while those traded by investors with disposition effects go up much less.
-Moreover, the increase in volume during the bubble is driven primarily by the subset of investors who are both more extrapolative and more prone to the disposition effect: these investors are quick to buy a stock with good past performance, but also quick to sell it if its price continues to rise.
+We propose a framework based on two ingredients—extrapolative beliefs and the disposition effect—and show that it can generate the sharp rise in both prices and volume observed in many bubbles.
+We test this framework using novel, account-level data on the 2014–2015 Chinese stock market bubble.
+The interaction of extrapolative beliefs and the disposition effect explains 30% of the rise in volume.
+Investors who are both extrapolative and prone to the disposition effect are quick to buy a stock with positive past returns, but also quick to sell it if good returns continue.

 I study how investors trade under the law of small numbers, the belief that even a small sample represents the characteristics of the underlying population.
 These investors expect short-term trends to reverse but long-term trends to continue.
 Using a simple model, I show that the law of small numbers can explain several well-documented trading phenomena: chasing long-term trends, bucking short-term trends, the disposition effect, and the V-shaped selling propensity.
 Moreover, I derive and successfully test the model's new predictions, and in doing so, I (1) provide evidence for heterogeneous investor horizons, (2) highlight how investors' extrapolation horizon and holding period can explain variation in their disposition effect, and (3) show that the V-shaped selling propensity is an aggregate phenomenon driven by separate groups of investors.

 3. "Positive Feedback Trading and Stock Prices," with Chen Wang, 2019